fmalazemi/cs143/Lecture_notes/project.md

 Incorrect deep-copy behavior may cause failed automated tests, memory errors, or incorrect results.

+# Input Validity Assumption

+Students may assume that **all input is correct and valid**.
+No validation or error checking is required before executing any function.

+This includes the following assumptions:

+- Matrix dimensions are valid.
+- Matrix dimensions are compatible for addition, subtraction, and multiplication.
+- Row and column indices are within range.
+- Arrays passed to `addRow()` and `addColumn()` contain the correct number of values.
+- Polynomial exponents and coefficients are valid.
+- Every requested operation can be performed correctly.
+- Input files follow the specified format.

+The submitted program will not be tested with invalid input.
+Students should focus on dynamic memory management, deep copying, operator overloading, and producing the correct output.

+---

 # Testing

 All submitted programs will be tested using **input and output files**.